F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Failover Event Diagram
 ----------------------

-IP configuration(s) with a secondary private address that matches a virtual address in a traffic group owned by the active BIG-IP are deleted and recreated on that device's network interface(s)

-User-defined routes with a destinaation and parent route table with tags matching the Failover Extension configuration are updated with a next hop attribut that corresponds to the self-IP address of the active BIG-IP.
+This diagram shows a failover event with Cloud Failover implemented in Microsoft Azure.
+IP configuration(s) with a secondary private address that matches a virtual address in a traffic group owned by the active BIG-IP are deleted and recreated on that device's network interface(s).
+User-defined routes with a destinaation and parent route table with tags matching the Failover Extension configuration are updated with a next hop attribute that corresponds to the self-IP address of the active BIG-IP.

 .. image:: ../images/AzureFailoverExtensionHighLevel.gif
   :width: 800